Kitchen Storage RoundupPosted on Nov 28, 2019

 This gathering of some of Quartersawn’s “greatest hits” of kitchen storage is full of solutions to maximize space, live and cook clutter-free, and keep your kitchen neat and tidy.

-During our design process, we take the time without homeowners to map out each and every cupboard and drawer to ensure every pan, plate, and whisk will have it’s place once construction is complete.
+During our design process, we take the time with homeowners to map out each and every cupboard and drawer to ensure every pan, plate, and whisk will have its place once construction is complete.
 Our design team considers not just how you will use your space, but how your things will function in your space.

 Let’s take a look at some of our favorite storage-related design features.